DalaviMoreshwar/Unit-Test-Course/README.md

 >
 > E2E tests simulate user interactions with the entire system.

+### Test Driven Development (TDD)

+TDD is a way of building software, it follows a simple, effective 3 step cycle.

+- Start by writing a failing test.
+- Write just enought code to make the test pass.
+- Refactor if necessary.

 ## Core Unit Testing Techniques

 ## Breaking Dependencies with Mocks